Continuing Education – Distilled, Practical & Advanced Knowledge

 Neighborhood Now!

-With a dose of dry wit, Julie Eizenberg, FAIA, LFRAIA, Founding Principal of Los Angeles-based Koning Eizenberg Architecture, discusses opportunities to strengthen neighborhoods through analysis of housing typologies and case studies of housing and community buildings.
-Julie explores neighborhood housing issues through numerous completed projects, including the widely-acclaimed Arroyo affordable family housing, and the Park, as well as a competition entry for affordable housing in Chicago.
+With a dose of dry wit, Julie Eizenberg, FAIA, LFRAIA, discusses opportunities to strengthen neighborhoods through analysis of housing typologies and case studies of housing and community buildings.
+Among the many examples: the widely acclaimed Arroyo affordable family housing and a provocative entry for an affordable housing competition in Chicago.

 Presenter: